| Forncett St. Peter is a small village in the Upper

 they both moved to the Lake District.

-William visited Dorothy at Forncett during the
+William visited Dorothy at Forncett in the summer of

-Christmas vacation in 1790.
+Christmas period of 1790.
 However, Rev. Cookson

 disapproved of Wordsworth's recent love affair with